nohat/dimming/docs/implementation/eng_execution.md

 - **Integration-Specific Optimizations:** Further research into specific quirks or advanced features of Zigbee and Z-Wave devices that could offer even more native dynamic control or state reporting.

-- **Battery Devices:** How do frequent commands for simulation affect battery life for battery-powered light devices?
-  This may need to be a documented trade-off or have opt-out options.

-- **Group Behavior:** How do these new features interact with light groups?
-Ideally, the group entity would expose the same capabilities and orchestrate commands to members.
+- **Battery Devices:** Native dynamic control is designed to be battery-efficient by leveraging device capabilities rather than frequent commands.

+- **Group Behavior:** Light groups will expose the intersection of capabilities of all member lights.
+Commands will only be sent to members that support the requested feature.

 - **Frontend UI:** Develop rich UI controls (e.g., sliders that react dynamically, "move" buttons) that fully leverage the new `dynamic_control` service calls and `dynamic_state` feedback.